Verifying Procedural Programs via Constrained Rewriting Induction: Transforming Imperative Programs into LCTRSs

 \subsection{Global Variables}

 Thus far, we have considered very \emph{local} code: a function never calls other functions or modifies global variables.
-By altering the $\symb{return}$ constructors, the latter is easily changed: we assume that a function symbol is given all global variables that it uses as input, and returns those global variables it alters as output, along with its return value.
+By altering the $\symb{return}$ constructors, we easily change the latter: we assume that a function symbol is given all global variables that it uses as input, and that it returns those global variables it alters as output, along with its return value.
 This change also allows for non-redundant \texttt{void} functions.

 \begin{example} Consider the following short program and its (simplified) translation:

 \end{example}